WSanders31/circleci-build-roulette/README.md

 # Build Roulette

-When properly integrated with CI, you'll never know if this project will pass or not...
+When properly integrated with CI, you'll never know if this project build will pass or not...

 ## Getting Started Locally